Subscribe to receive updates on Dada Mail:

 If you're sending far too frequent, your subscribers may let you know.
 Listen to them.

-Customizing Your List For a Public Announce-Only Mailing List
+Customizing Your Mailing List For a Public Announce-Only Mailing List

 How Does a Mailing List Fit Into Your Site's Ecosystem?